broothie/Spudfile/readme.md

 all     Makefile
 ```

-But you can issue them with `spud` as well.
+but you can issue them with `spud` as well:

 ```shell script
 $ spud all